amnsbr/app-remove-first-volumes/README.md

 ### Dependencies

-This App only requires DIPY.org to run.
+This App only requires nilearn to run.